 We then hit the Australian outback dirt roads, keep a lookout for emus, kangaroos and wedge-tailed eagles along the way.

-Note, at times subject to weather we will visit Granite Gorge
+Note, at times subject to weather we will visit Granite Gorge to see the native Australian wildlife.

 You’ll then drive past agricultural paddocks of mangoes, paw paws and lychees before crossing the Great Dividing Range and entering the Australian Outback.